 Services that are covered for you What you must pay when you get these services in-network and out-of-network Opioid Treatment Program Services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
 Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments \$0 copayment for Medicare- covered opioid treatment program services.
-Your provider may need to obtain prior authorization Outpatient Diagnostic Tests and Therapeutic Services and Supplies Covered services include, but are not limited to: \$20 copayment for each Medicare-covered standard X- ray service.
-You pay these amounts until you reach the out-of-pocket maximum.
+Your provider may need to obtain prior authorization Outpatient Diagnostic Tests and Therapeutic Services and Supplies Covered services include, but are not limited to: \$0 copayment for each Medicare-covered standard X- ray service.
 Your provider may need to obtain prior authorization